nestjs/docs.nestjs.com/content/security/authentication.md

 We'll use this to share our key between the JWT signing and verifying steps.

-> Warning **Warning** **Do not expose this key publicly**.
+> warning **Warning** **Do not expose this key publicly**.
 We have done so here to make it clear what the code is doing, but in a production system **you must protect this key** using appropriate measures such as a secrets vault, environment variable, or configuration service.

 Now, open `auth.module.ts` in the `auth` folder and update it to look like this: